TanishSanghvi/Tweet-Classification/README.md

  ## RESULTS

-Final report yet to be completed
+The Final report is present in the notebook file 'Tweet_Classification_report' added to the repository